godfatherofpolka/RyhinerBoundingBoxTool/README.md

 ## License

-  Copyright 2012 Samuel Bucheli, Thomas Klöti
+  Copyright 2012 Samuel Bucheli and Thomas Klöti, University Library Berne.

   The Ryhiner Bounding Box Tool is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by